adamstddrd/grease/readme.md

 # Grease
-[Grease](https://grease.aaadaaam.com) takes the friction out of building fast, accessible, aesthetic websites.
-It combines [11ty](https://www.11ty.dev/), [Lightning CSS](https://lightningcss.dev/), & [esbuild](https://esbuild.github.io/) with a declarative CSS architecture that sets you up for success.

-Grease combines a trio of ultra-fast tools ([11ty](https://www.11ty.dev/), [Lightning CSS](https://lightningcss.dev/), and [Esbuild](https://esbuild.github.io/)) with a modern, declarative CSS architecture that frees you from browser micro-management.
+[Grease](https://grease.aaadaaam.com) combines a trio of ultra-fast tools ([11ty](https://www.11ty.dev/), [Lightning CSS](https://lightningcss.dev/), and [Esbuild](https://esbuild.github.io/)) with a modern, declarative CSS architecture that frees you from browser micro-management.
 It's light enough for small sites, but has everything you need to tackle large projects without getting bogged down in slow builds, dependency hell, and bloated front-ends.
 Key benefits:

 - **Fast in-browser design.**
   Fast tools and a custom-property-powered composable CSS architecture makes designing in browser a joy, and scaffolding new pages *fast*.